-- Pull the manual park release lever 90° to its latching position. - With the brake pedal released, place the ignition in ACC/ ACCESSORY.
-Then apply the brake pedal and release the parking brake. - 8.
-Ensure there are no loose objects in the area that could bump the manual park release lever.
+- 6. Pull the manual park release lever 90° to its latching position. - 7.
+With the brake pedal released, place the ignition in ACC/ ACCESSORY.
+Then apply the brake pedal and release the parking brake.

 To return the vehicle to P (Park) using the manual park release: